Conspiracy theories about Capitol riot are still popping up on social media

 "You have been PLAYED.
 Chalk one more for the DeepState.
 Sheeple will still believe whatever they are told," the captions in the video read.
 "In this Slowed Down and Stop Motion video you will witness with your own eyes the Capital Police Officer swings his gun in a different direction before firing."

 The baseless conspiracy theory about Babbitt's death is just one of many new online lies that social media sites are battling after the riot on Capitol Hill that shocked the nation.
-The outbreak of violence has served as another wake up call for social networks, which have long been criticized by politicians, celebrities, civil rights activists and others for not doing enough to combat misinformation and hate speech.
+The outbreak of violence has served as another wake-up call for social networks, which have long been criticized by politicians, celebrities, civil rights activists and others for not doing enough to combat misinformation and hate speech.
 That includes unsubstantiated claims of voter fraud posted by Trump, some of which fueled the deadly riot while Congress was certifying Democrat Joe Biden as the next US president.

 On Friday, Twitter took the unprecedented step of permanently banning Trump from the social network.
-Facebook has locked Trump's accounts on the main social network and its photo service indefinitely.
+Facebook has locked Trump's accounts on the main social network and its Instagram photo service indefinitely.
 But unsubstantiated claims of voter fraud, as well as other conspiracy theories, continue to spring up.
 Facebook and Twitter have been adding labels to some of these false claims, but the practice has been inconsistent.
 Other social networks, such as Parler and Gab, have allowed conspiracy theories to spread freely on their sites.

 "It's not against the law to have a conspiracy theory," Parler CEO John Matze said in an interview with The New York Times."But if they have a conspiracy theory, people should call them out for it."